How to submit your work to the White Lily Society

 The White Lily Society casts a wide net!
 Don’t see your preferred topics here?
 Don’t fret!

 Alternatively, topics on the periphery of these are pretty much all welcomed.
 The ideas at the core of the White Lily Society are versatile and adaptable, and our audience have broad tastes.
-For a deeper understanding, you could peruse the masterlist of tWLS' short write-ups to get an idea of some of the topics we’ve written about in the past.
+For a deeper understanding, you could peruse the masterlist of tWLS' short write-ups or the masterlist of past newsletters to get an idea of some of the topics we’ve written about in the past.

 Note that these can be repeated!
 If you see we’ve written about something, but you have something to add, it’s still a valid submission.
 If in doubt, submit anyways.
 It really can’t hurt!
 Pinkie promise.